baijum/service-binding-documentation/docs/getting-started/quick-start.md

 hippo-backrest-shared-repo-66ddc6cf77-sjgqp   1/1     Running   0          4m27s
 ```

-The database will be empty by default, it requires the schema and sample data to
-work with the application.
+The database has been created and is empty at this stage.
+We now need to set its schema and we will also inject a sample data set, so we can play around with the application.

 3. You can initialize the database with the schema and sample data using this
 command: